Universal basic income by country: South Africa

 The Minister for Social Development Lindiwe Zulu, announced in April 2020 that the government were about to pay out a basic income grant because of the pandemic.
-Not to everyone, but to everyone in working age that do not receive any other economic help from the government.
+Not to everyone, but to everyone of working age that do not receive any other economic help from the government.
 The grant, R350 per month, started to be paid out in May and ended in October 2020.
 In October, just before the grant was ending, SA Communist Party (SACP) leader Blade Nzimande called on the government to convert the grant into a "universal basic income guarantee".
 He argued the grant was offering a survival lifeline to millions.
 Mary Burton, writing an opinion piece for Business Day in September 2020, also argues for the government to introduce a real basic income.
 She writes:This is not at all the same thing as the temporary "Covid-19 grant" recently introduced to address the situation of unemployed people between the ages of 18 and 59.
 The difficulties experienced by the department of social development in administering this grant have shown how complex that system is, where checks have to be carried out as to whether the applicants meet all the necessary criteria to qualify for it.
 Nevertheless, it has brought vital help to millions of people, and has provided useful lessons both in terms of administration and as an illustration of its benefit.Zulu, however, is also pushing for a real basic income.
 She is hoping that it can be introduced in March 2021, but for that to happen the Finance Ministry of South Africa must also be on board with the plan.

 Political parties in favour of (a real) basic income: